gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 Notice that every straight line that intersects this ring pattern receives either no contribution or two opposite contributions: 1 and -1.
 Its total therefore remains unchanged.
 Thus you can add any multiple of this pattern without affecting any line sum.

 These local alternating rings form a basis - you can build any zero-sum hexagon as a linear combination of these rings.
-I will omit the proof fr brevity, but it is fairly straightforward - go by induction and "peel" these rings from the hexagon, starting from outer layer.
+I will omit the proof for brevity, but it is fairly straightforward - go by induction and "peel" these rings from the hexagon, starting from outer layer.

 [**Visualization 3 — The alternating-ring move**